Canon 10D vs 1D

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the 10D and the 1D have been discontinued, but can regularly be found used on eBay.
 The 1D was replaced by the Canon 1D Mark II, while the 10D was followed by the Canon 20D.

 So what conclusions can be drawn?
-Is there a clear favorite between the Canon 10D and the Canon 1D?
+Which of the two cameras – the Canon 10D or the Canon 1D – has the upper hand?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (6.3 vs 4.1MP) with a 23% higher linear resolution.

 - More compact: Is smaller (150x107mm vs 156x158mm) and thus needs less room in the bag.

 - Less heavy: Is lighter (by 735g or 46 percent) and hence easier to carry around.